Charity-Connect/reading-charity-connect/README.md

 /rest/users/{user id}/user_organizations - GET the user organization membership for a single user /rest/users/current/user_organizations - GET the user organization membership for the logged in user

+#### Security

+User Organization memberships are only visible for users that you can see

 ### Offers